-Family Wealth Transfers
+California Family Wealth Transfers

 Family Wealth Transfers: 8 Things You Need to Know

 Family Wealth Transfers are a common occurrence within families.
 As one generation ages, they often pass on their accumulated wealth to their children.
 But this process can be fraught with tension and conflict.
 And, if done poorly and without proper planning, can lead to disastrous results for you and your loved ones.
-You could end up losing tens of thousands of dollars, as well as compromising financial security for your children.
+You could end up losing tens of thousands of dollars, as well as compromising the financial security of your children.

 1. The Importance of Estate Planning in Ensuring a Smooth Wealth Transfer